kchernokozinsky/address-lang/grammar_specification.md

 # LR(1) Grammar Specification

 This document specifies the LR(1) grammar used in our project.
-The grammar is designed to parse expressions, which can be atoms or lists.
-Atoms can be numbers or symbols, while lists are composed of expressions enclosed in parentheses.

 ### Grammar Rules

 ```ebnf